 With more time, I'd suggest heading over to Kangaroo Island for several days.
 Some of the coastline is very remote and windswept and quite beautiful.

 Also the desert regions are great - start in the Flinders Ranges and head North.
 As people say, there's nothing there, but you've GOT to go and see it.
 I've spent several nights free camping in the desert regions and loved how isolated it is.
 Maybe take a friend with you... and fuel and water.
-But the star gazing makes it worthwhile. about 7 years ago
+But the star gazing makes it worthwhile. over 7 years ago

 All great suggestions to date.
 If you want a slower pace try Lake Bonney in Barmera.
 2 hours west (towards Renmark).
 The lake and surrounds are great for all water sports or just lazing on the beach by the lake.
 Go on to Berri, Loxton, Paringa and Renmark.
 If you like hiking there are lots of trails in and around Loch Luna (near Barmera).
 When you get to Barmera try the local vanilla slice from Barmera Bakery - it is a real sweet treat. over 6 years ago